Looking for a Used Jetta in your area?

 Reviews show that VW owners still love their cars, even with the experts’ reservations.
 Owners consistently compliment the power, handling, standard features, roominess (both in the back seat and the trunk), and good price.
 The new styling of the 2011 Jetta also earns praise.
 Some of the ergonomics generate reservations, however, such as the awkward position of the seat back adjustment lever and the low roofline that makes entering and exiting difficult.

-Talk about the 2011 Volkswagen Jetta
+Cars compared to 2011 Volkswagen Jetta

 Volkswagen Jetta Questions